Weddell Seals will join you on the beach near the remains of a historic refuge hut

 Interesting facts about Portal Point

 Site of the remains of British hut CR (Cape Reclus), also known as Portal Point, (established in 1956, and occupied intermittently for survey work, 1957-58.
 Party from Danco Island (Station O) wintered there 1957 to continue local survey work.
-Four-man party, led by Sir Wally Herbert, completed the first traverse by dog team from Hope Bay to Cape Reclus 9 Oct-30 Dec 1957.Subsequently removed for display outside of Antarctica.
-Only concrete foundations now remain at Portal Point.
+Four-man party, led by Sir Wally Herbert, completed the first traverse by dog team from Hope Bay to Cape Reclus 9 Oct-30 Dec 1957, along and over the peninsula, following the polar plateau.
+The hut was subsequently removed for display in Port Stanley and only the concrete foundations now remain at Portal Point.

 Pictures of Portal Point